craighillelson/aws-club/README.md

 *Note: AMIs are region specific.
 If you create an AMI in one region, you will not be able to use it in another region.*

+Create an encrypted EBS volume and attach it to an instance.

+Create an unencrypted EBS volume and attach it to an instance.
+Now, encrypt the volume and attach it to the instance.

 ## DynamoDB
 Create Table
 1. Upload [music.csv](music.csv) to an S3 bucket.